Level 3 Background Check Is NOT Federal (Sanctions & FACIS Explained)

 Getting a background check can often be a nerve-wracking process.
 However, it is important to remember that although a level 3 background check may sound intimidating, the average individual will have nothing to worry about.

-Frequently Asked Questions about Level 3 Background Checks
+Frequently Asked Questions About Level 3 Background Check

 An OCC Health Screening, also known as an Occupational Health Screening is a type of health check that is used to determine whether or not an individual meets the physical requirement to perform a specific job.
 This is especially important in the healthcare industry for a variety of reasons.